-APPENDIX D

-EVALUATION SUMMARY Laingsburg Community Schools
+APPENDIX D: EVALUATION SUMMARY Laingsburg Community Schools

-Teacher Classroom Observation Date e(s) School Teaching Assignment fo si nis constitutes, primarily, a subjective evaluation and one informal observations and the profestions and discussed the tracessarily imply agreement with the evaluation essional judgment of your supervisor. is evaluation with your supervisor and Υουι r K ey: S = Satisfactory; meets or exceed accepted s standards and practices I = Satisfactory, but room for improvement. required t U = Unsatisfactory.
-Individualized Develop ment Plan required P LANNING/ORGANIZATION s i I I 1.
-Lessons are designed to meet the district's cur Ō 2.
-Instructional materials are available for daily lessons 3.
-Daily and substitute teacher plans are organize ed and easily followed 4.
-Daily classroom activities are planned and org of the lesson.
-5. Daily routines are efficient and detract little fr om instructional time.] $\underline{\mathbf{n}}$ STRUCTIONAL METHODS 1.
+Teacher Classroom Observation Date(s) School Teaching Assignment formal and/or informal observations and the aluation of your work performance based upoprofessional judgment of your supervisor.
+You ed this evaluation with your supervisor and dolluation. our Key: S = Satisfactory; meets or exceed acception I = Satisfactory, but room for improver required U = Unsatisfactory.
+Individualized Devices ment.
+Individualized Development Plan not ۱.
+PLANNING/ORGANIZATION S I U 1.
+Lessons are designed to meet the district' ā 2.
+Instructional materials are available for d aily lessons 3.
+Daily and substitute teacher plans are org Daily classroom activities are planned an • of the lesson.
+5. Daily routines are efficient and detract lit tle from instructional time.
+3. INSTRUCTIONAL METHODS 1.
 Instructions are clear and concise.
-Explanatio ns are easily understood.
-2. A variety of methods are used to accommodat e various learning styles.]
-3. Assignments and activities are worthwhile, me eaningful, and relevant to the lesson. ב 4.
-A balance between teacher-dominated activiti es and active student participation exists.
+Expla nations are easily understood.
+2. A variety of methods are used to accomm nodate various learning styles.
+3. Assignments and activities are worthwhil • • to the lesson.
+4. A balance between teacher-dominated ac tivities and active student participation exists.
+S I $\underline{\mathbf{U}}$